matosmatheus7/PostgreBackup-Restore/README.md

 **Before running the script:**

--   Create a `table_list.txt` file in the script directory containing the names of the tables you want to back up.
+-   Create a `tablelist.txt` file in the script directory containing the names of the tables you want to back up.
 -   Customize the script variables to align with your specific requirements.

 Upon execution, the script will generate a log file detailing the backup process.